 Work is a massively influential factor in the wellbeing of a person.
 Although there is evidence to suggest that those who work are happier and healthier, it’s important to recognise that work can also have a negative effect on a person’s wellbeing.

-With that said, workplaces should aim to create an environment that fosters good mental wellbeing and eliminates or minimises those factors that can have a negative impact on mental health.
+Workplaces should aim to create an environment that nurtures good mental wellbeing and eliminates or minimises those factors that can have a negative impact on mental health.

 This offers a number of benefits for organisations, including: